filecoin-project/devgrants/open-grant-proposals/open-proposal-vartisans.md

 A VR applicaitoin which able run at Oculus Quset 1 and 2, will allow artists painting/sculpting/drawing in VR space with many brushes, colors, patterns, and store articles to a file which will be encryped by filecoin.

 ## Development Roadmap

-Please break up your development work into a clear set of milestones.
-This section needs to be very detailed (will vary on the project, but aim for around 2 pages for this section).

-For each milestone, please describe:
-- The software functionality that we can expect after the completion of each milestone.
-This should be detailed enough that it can be used to ensure that the software meets the specification you outlined in the Deliverables.
-- How many people will be working on each milestone and their roles
-- The amount of funding required for each milestone
-- How much time this milestone will take to achieve (using real dates)

 | Milestone No. | Milestone Description | How Many People Invovled | Funding Needs | Estimated Timeframe |
 | --- | --- | --- | --- | --- |